SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

         yourself
 ```

+An element in a vertical box will use all available horizontal space, and fill
+vertical space according to the rules.
+This is inversed in an horizontal box.

 We can refine this layout to indicate that the subpresenters should not expand to their container using the message `add:expand:`.
 The result is shown in Figure *@TwoButtonsLeftToRightExpanded@*.

 ```